MHCI Frequently Asked Questions

 GRE scores are only valid and accepted for the past five years.
 Please upload your report if you have them.
 We do not require students to meet a minimum requirement for GRE scores.
 While your GRE is an important requirement, the admission committee takes a holistic approach in reviewing applications and considers all materials for each applicant.

-Everyone who applies MUST have taken the GRE General Test within the last five years.
+Anyone who is providing a GRE score must have taken the GRE General Test within the last five years.
 Scores should be sent directly to the HCII using Institution code, 2074; Department code, 0402.
 Please allow 10 business days after you have submitted your application and paid the fee to have your scores marked as received in the application.

 Do I have to take the GRE Subject test?